Akascape/TEXTEMAGE/README.md

 - download the source code
 - install modules given in the requirements.txt
 - download [Tesseract-OCR](https://tesseract-ocr.github.io/tessdoc/Installation.html) in your system.
+- paste the tesseract path in the `tesseract_path.txt` file
 - run `Textemage.py`

 ## How to Use?
 Its super easy to use textemage, just **open the image file** and click on that `extract` button, it will immediately display the extracted text in the text box.
 You can then copy the text easily.